epicosy/cb-repair/README.md

 ```
 ### Setup

 This section gives the steps, explanations and examples for getting the project running.
+You can also set up and run
+the project on Docker by following these [instructions](SETUP.md).

 #### 1) Clone this repo